raniaouassif/ECSE428AssignmentB/README.md

 Lide Cui, 260852913

+### Instruction on how to install the application :

 ### Description :

 Implement **ramp** a **rest API postal rate calculator** application with TDD implemented as a local host application.

-ramp-is implemented as a rest apiservice on a local host environment, you may choose flask, or any development environment of choice
+ramp is implemented as a rest apiservice on a local host environment, by the Spring Boot framework

 ramp–rate rules follow :